-The blowy conditions I’m guessing was the reason for the huge, squiggly cloud that loitered over the South West corner of the island today, impervious to the wind it hung there for nearly two hours, showing off in the changing sunset light.
+The blowy conditions I’m guessing was the reason for the huge, squiggly cloud that loitered over the South West corner of the island today.
+Impervious to the wind it hung there for nearly two hours, showing off in the changing sunset light.

 Don’t Drop The Fish

 It was certainly a big bonus on our mini-hike.
-We were inside all day working on different projects and (because of the wind) had to drag ourselves outdoors for the sake of a new Project 365 photo.
+We were inside all day working on different projects and (because of the wind) had to drag ourselves outdoors for the sake of a new 365 photo.
 Day 95 was calling.

 We decided to hike along the Munden’s ridge top, one of our favourite scenic excursions, a place full of happy memories from the days when our dog, Jasper, was still with us.

-A few minutes into the walk we watched in fascination at a fairy tern with a fish in its beak, attempting to fly up the valley and being pummelled by the wind.
+A few minutes into the walk we watched in fascination at a fairy tern with a fish in its beak, attempting to fly up the valley, being pummelled by the wind.
 The poor bird was flapping away but incredibly it was being blown backwards by the powerful gusts.
 It did well to hang on to the fish!

-As we were pushed along the pathway ourselves Sharon joked, at least we won’t get hit by any falling trees being where we were.
+As we were pushed along the pathway ourselves, Sharon joked, at least we won’t get hit by any falling trees being where we were.

-Off to our left, rising up above Half Tree Hollow a strange cloud was beginning to form; like rapid pencil scribbles, a swirly shaped thing.
+Off to our left, rising up above Half Tree Hollow a strange cloud formation was beginning to appear; like rapid pencil scribbles, a swirly shaped thing.
 It stood out against a clear blue sky.
 Weirdly, while the lower level clouds were moving swiftly along in the wind, the scribbled cotton ball was just sitting there.

-By the time we reached the end of the mile long ridge, overlooking James Bay, the cloud had stretched upwards into a taller column, seemingly hovering over Half Tree Hollow despite the strong winds.
+By the time we reached the end of the mile-long ridge, overlooking James Bay, the cloud had stretched upwards into a taller column, seemingly hovering over Half Tree Hollow despite the strong winds.

 Introducing The Cumuloticular (Lenticular Cloud)